Anne Arundel County 2022 high school football statistical leaders

-Through four weeks this fall (five for Archbishop Spalding and Annapolis Area Christian School), Anne Arundel football players continue to post standout offensive statistics.
+Through five weeks this fall (six for Archbishop Spalding and Annapolis Area Christian School), Anne Arundel football players continue to post standout offensive statistics.

 Click through the galleries below to see the current passing, rushing and receiving leaderboards.